Ganesh-Kumatole/Shopping-list/readme.md

 # 🛒 Shopping List

-A small, modern shopping list web app — add, update, remove, filter and persist items in your browser.
+A small, modern shopping list web app — add, update, remove, filter, sort and persist items in your browser.

 ## What's new / Key features